kimoppalfens/kimoppalfens.github.io/_posts/2018-12-10-CMG with HTTP.md

 ![alt]({{ site.url }}{{ site.baseurl }}/images/CMG23.PNG)

-So there we have it, if we calculate the total, we come down to $210 for 1 month of CMG usage and, according to me, some rather high assumptions for storage and egress.
+So there we have it, if we calculate the total, we come down to $210 for 1 month of CMG usage.
+And, according to me, some rather high assumptions for storage and egress.
 Make sure to run the numbers for your own company but my advise is, just install the CMG/CDP and let it run for a few months.
 Chances are indeed that the time you spend on researching the CMG cost and the cost of mail stamps exceed that of the actual CMG cost in the end.

 If at the end of the day, the cost is indeed to high for the value you get out of it, you can always uninstall/remove the CMG again, but my bet is that won't be the case.